yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 For understanding ELF file layout, the [wikipedia page for it](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is a good start.

-Binary file rewriting is easy with [Quarkslab's LIEF](lief.quarkslab.com).
+Binary file rewriting is easily done with [Quarkslab's LIEF](lief.quarkslab.com).
 And looking at the gif below, we see that our suspicion is correct &mdash; rewriting the permission of .text doesn't affect execution at all while readelf now displays .text permission flag as AX (Allocate, eXecute).

 <div align='center'>
 <img src="https://github.com/yellowbyte/posts/blob/master/research/hiding_call_to_ptrace/binary_rewrite.gif">